sourdoughbrett/Bot_Brie_Starter/README.md

 - ***For Backtesting scripts***:
   - Contains backtesting functions to analyze historical strategy performance.
   - Creates a visual with matplotlib of the PnL performance over the backtest period.
+  - Recommended to run a single asset in the backtest at a time.
+  - Play with settings (tp,sl, position size, indicator vals, etc.).
   - *Backtesting logic should perfectly match paper/live strategy logic for highest accuracy of results and efficacy.*

 ---